kabi175/portfolio/README.md

-# Personal Portfolio site
+# Personal Portfolio Site
-Create with ReactJS and Tailwind CSS
+Created with ReactJS and Tailwind CSS.